googlecreativelab/finger-user-interface/README.md

 ![TensorFlow Lite Library](/readme_images/tflib.png)

 4. Open the sketch and flash
-- Download the BLE Interface [file](https://tinyml-experiment-ble-imu-interface-dot-gweb-tf-micro-exp.uc.r.appspot.com/tinyml-experiment-imu-ble-interface.zip "file")
+- Download or clone the [tf4micro motion kit repo](https://github.com/googlecreativelab/tf4micro-motion-kit)
-- Unzip the downloaded BLE Interface file, open the **arduino** <folder> and double click on <tinyml-experiment-imu-ble-interface.ino> file
+- Open the **arduino/tf4micro-motion-kit** <folder> and double click on <tf4micro-motion-kit.ino> file
 - Click the Right arrow in the top left corner to build and upload the sketch.
 ![Arduino Port](/readme_images/buttons.png)